discretize/discretize-guides/builds/elementalist/power-tempest/index.md

 Contrary to the [Sword Weaver](/builds/elementalist/power-sword-weaver), melee hate like <Instability name="Social Awkwardness"/> or disruptions like <Instability name="Last Laugh"/> don't matter that much since you can stand on range and have access to a multitude of defensive mechanics like <Boon name="stability"/> and <Trait name="Gale Song"/>.

-The degree of difficulty is a little bit higher than the other <Specialization name="Elementalist"/> builds, as you need to adhere many small things to achieve top numbers.
+The degree of difficulty is a little bit higher than the other <Specialization name="Elementalist"/> builds, as you need to adhere to many small things to achieve top numbers.
-The positioning and timing of skills matter a lot, a single mistake can make your DPS end up several thousands below other damage dealers.
+The positioning and timing of skills matter a lot, a single mistake can make your DPS end up several thousand below other damage dealers.

 The build benefits heavily from slaying potions and sigils such as <Item id="50082"/> and <Item name="Impact" type="Sigil"/>.